 Jump to:

-Why You'll Love this Chocolate Russian Buttercream
+Why You'll Love This Chocolate Russian Buttercream

 - It has the texture of Swiss meringue buttercream but without all the faff of double boilers and thermometers.